dib-lab/elvers/docs/Quant.md

 `quant.sf`.
 The latter contains the counts; the former contains the log information from running things.

-We recommend quantifying using the Trinity transcriptome assembly fasta file, which will give expression values for each contig, like this:
+We recommend quantifying using the Trinity transcriptome assembly fasta file, which will give expression values for each contig, like this in `quant.sf`:
 ```
 Name                  Length    EffectiveLength    TPM    NumReads
 TRINITY_DN2202_c0_g1_i1    210    39.818    2.683835    2.000000